 Physical control (small infestations)

-- Physical control: Remove the weeds by digging and rakig them up.
-Dispose of them on land so they dry up and die.
+- Physical control: Remove the weeds by digging and raking them up.
+Dispose of them on land so they dry out and die.
 Follow up regularly to remove growth.

 - Bottom lining (small ponds): If possible, lower the water level and cover the infestation with black polythene or weedmat (weighted down) for about three months.

 - Herbicide: These are available for some freshwater weeds, and can be an effective control option.
 Check with your local council's biosecurity team before spraying, as spraying in or over water may require resource consent.

 CAUTION: When using herbicide, PLEASE READ THE LABEL THOROUGHLY and follow ALL instructions and safety requierments.

 - Biological control: Grass carp can be used as a weed controll agent in some cases.
 This requires a permit - contact the Department of Conservation for more information.